The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 13.1 Annual General Meeting

-The secretary will take all reasonable steps to ensure that notice of other general meetings is received by members not later than the day that is 14 days before the day on which the meeting is to be held.
+13.2.1 The secretary will take all reasonable steps to ensure that notice of ordinary general meetings is received by members not later than the day that is 14 days before the day on which the meeting is to be held.
+One General Meeting will be held in the Autumn term and one in the Spring term, to consider matters of interest to members.

 14 EXTRAORDINARY GENERAL MEETING